 Most companies want to provide good customer service, but every second someone spends on the phone costs money.
-So businesses start tracking things like average call length, which leads agents to rush through calls, hurting the customer experience (CX).
+But instead of trying to reduce call volume, businesses start tracking things like average call length, which leads agents to rush through calls, hurting the customer experience (CX).

 Fortunately, there’s an option that both improves CX and lets you reduce call volume, and it’s located in nearly everyone’s pocket: SMS texting.

 Texting is not only convenient.
 It’s also an increasingly popular channel of choice for millions of consumers.
 So to kickstart a CX revolution, here are the top four ways to lower call center costs and reduce call volume with SMS.

 With keyword-based and natural language options, SMS makes it easy for customers to say when, how often and on what channels they want to be contacted.
 And for many of them, that channel will be through text message.

 More organizations use texting to engage customers every year.
 At West, our SMS traffic from 2016 to 2017 rose by 87 percent.
 By comparison, voice traffic rose by only 5 percent.

 Of course, they must opt in to receive a text message before you can use that channel to start managing preferences, so give customers a reason to join.
 According to Salesforce, the top five reasons consumers opt in to a brand’s text messages are:

 - Coupons or deals (77%)

 - Being in the loop (48%)